knovator/image-resizer/README.md

 ## About The Project

 - `@knovator/image-resizer` is an express middleware that generates images of size and format passed in **URL** using `sharp` package.
 - `@knovator/image-resizer` takes input of `public` folder path and when it receives a request it checks if the requested image exists in the `public` folder.
-If it doesn't, it generates the image in *resolution* folder and serves it.
+If it doesn't, it generates the image in *resolution* folder.
 - *resolution* is passed in the **URL** as `width` and `height` parameters.
 For example, in `/images/1200x850/image.jpg` URL `1200` is width and `850` is height.
 It accepts *resolution* from 2 digits to 6 digits..
 - Image generation done in following setps:
   - Check if the image exists in the `public` folder by removing resolution.
 For example